 - Communication with friends

 All the above information is easy to access once a hacker gets hold of your device within public Wi-Fi.
 Many cases emerge in tourist attractions and when boarding airplanes.
 In both situations, you are desperate to use the internet and require a Wi-Fi connection.

 Secure your Information from Being Stolen on a Public Wi-Fi

-There are several ways to protect your online data and device while using a Wi-Fi network, but the one that stands in the top of the league is a Wi-Fi VPN.
+There are several ways to protect your online data and device while using a Wi-Fi network, but the one that stands at the top of the league is a Wi-Fi VPN.
 It encrypts your online data and so does your IP, which means none of the users on the particular Wi-Fi network will ever know you’re using the same network.

 When connecting to a VPN, not only snoopers or hackers would be able to know that you exist over the Wi-Fi, but not even the business owner will be able to know your existence.
-Your privacy and security is protected at all times.
+Your privacy and security are protected at all times.

 You can further take various precautionary measures before connecting to a Wi-Fi network.
-Some of these listed below:
+Some of these are listed below: